Kong/docs.konghq.com/app/konnect/network-resiliency.md

 keep the connection alive.
 If it receives no answer, it tries to reconnect to the control plane after a 5-10 second delay.

-### What types of data travel between the {{site.konnect_saas}} control plane and the data planes nodes, and how?
+### What types of data travel between the {{site.konnect_saas}} control plane and the data plane nodes, and how?

 There are two types of data that travel between the planes: configuration and telemetry.
 Both use the secure TCP port `443`.

-* **Configuration:** The control plane sends configuration data to any connected data planes in the cluster.
+* **Configuration:** The control plane sends configuration data to any connected data plane nodes in the cluster.

 * **Telemetry:** Data plane nodes send usage information to the control plane for Analytics and for account billing.
 Analytics tracks aggregate traffic by